-In North America, on average, each adult eats about 150 pounds (68 kg or 68,000 g) of sugar per year.
+In North America, on average, each adult eats about 66 pounds (30 kg or 30,000 g) of added sugar per year, which works out to about 82 g per day.
+Added sugar is sugar added during food preparation or processing, not sugar naturally found in food.
 Because of sugar’s damaging effect on health, such as diabetes and heart disease, in 2009, the American Heart Association (AHA) released new guidelines limiting the amount of sugar we should be eating for good health.
 The AHA recommends no more than 25 g per day for women (about 6 teaspoons) and no more than 37 g per day for men (about 9 teaspoons).
 For children, the AHA recommends no more than 12 g per day (about 3 teaspoons).
-That works out to a maximum of 9,125 g of sugar per year for women, 13,172 g of sugar per year for men, and 4,380 g of sugar per year for children.

-Based on our current consumption of 68,000 g per year, women are eating more than seven times as much sugar as the AHA recommends, and men are eating five times more sugar than they should be.
+Based on our current consumption of 82 g per day, women are eating more than three times as much sugar as the AHA recommends, and men are eating more than twice as much sugar than they should be.
 Yikes.

 Consider that one can of soft drink contains about 65 g of sugar.
 That’s more than five times the recommended amount of sugar for a child for one day!